celery/ceps/draft/celery-5-high-level-architecture.rst

 Nowdays most applications are (or should be):

 * Deployed to a cloud provider's computing resources.
-* Distributed, sometimes between datacenters.
+* Distributed, sometimes between data centers.
 * Failure resilient and Fault Tolerant.
 * Observable.
 * Built with scalability in mind.
-* Cloud Native - The application's lifecycle is managed using Kubernetes, Swarm or any other scheudler.
+* Cloud Native - The application's lifecycle is managed using Kubernetes, Swarm or any other scheduler.

 In addition, Celery lacks proper support for large scale deployments and some useful messaging architectural patterns.